Information for Our Community

 Nygel Williams MHA

-During his fellowship, Nygel Williams, MHA, engaged in high-level projects with key executives at both Washington University School of Medicine and its hospital partners, Barnes-Jewish Hospital and St. Louis Children’s Hospital.
-These significant initiatives included collaborating with Medical Education on an interprofessional team of physician leaders to rewrite the curriculum, navigating a clinic acquisition with the Department of Neurology, and optimizing call center scheduling with the Division of Cardiology.
+During his fellowship, Nygel Williams, MHA, engaged in high-level projects with key executives at both WashU Medicine and its hospital partners, Barnes-Jewish Hospital and St. Louis Children’s Hospital.
+These significant initiatives included collaborating with medical education on an interprofessional team of physician leaders to rewrite the curriculum, navigating a clinic acquisition with the Department of Neurology, and optimizing call center scheduling with the Division of Cardiology.

-Since his fellowship, Nygel has held key roles in Neurology, Medical Education, and Genetics, and currently serves as the Director of Program Business Operations for the Program in Physical Therapy at WashU School of Medicine.
+Since his fellowship, Nygel has held key roles in neurology, medical education and genetics and currently serves as the director of program business operations for the WashU Medicine Program in Physical Therapy.

-“The fellowship experience at Washington University School of Medicine is phenomenal.
+“The fellowship experience at WashU Medicine is phenomenal.
 I have learned and grown immensely during my time here.
-This fellowship is unique in the fact it offers exposure to a plethora of projects and rotations between finance, medicine, research, executive leadership, and more.
-Washington University is an amazing institution with faculty and staff that encourage professional development with the resources to support that effort.”
+This fellowship is unique in the fact it offers exposure to a plethora of projects and rotations between finance, medicine, research, executive leadership and more.
+WashU is an amazing institution with faculty and staff that encourage professional development with the resources to support that effort.”

-Nygel earned his Bachelor of Health Science from Saint Louis University and a Master of Healthcare Administration from the University of Maryland College Park.
-Before joining Washington University, Nygel served as the Villers Fellow for Healthcare Justice with Families USA in Washington D.C., where he advocated for healthcare policy changes on a national level, working with both state and federal organizations.
+Nygel earned his bachelor of health science from Saint Louis University and a master of healthcare administration from the University of Maryland College Park.
+Before joining WashU Medicine, Nygel served as the Villers Fellow for Healthcare Justice with Families USA in Washington D.C., where he advocated for health-care policy changes on a national level, working with both state and federal organizations.

 Sobia Shahab, MHA